 Preparing for the College Bound Exams

-After narrowing down choices of colleges or institutions, (see our Career and Vocation planning if you would like suggestions on that), and reviewing their specific admittance requirements for homeschoolers, you also need to prepare the student for general college admissions.
+If indeed college appears the best direction for your child (see our Career and Vocation planning if you would like alternative suggestions on that as there are literally hundreds of well paying vocations that do not require a lengthy, expensive, or sometimes questionable degree), and after reviewing your target college's specific admittance requirements for homeschoolers, you also need to prepare the student for general college admissions.

 That typically means navigating the college bound exams such as the PSAT, the basic SAT or SAT subject tests, or the ACT.
 Each of those are described more fully below.